 The principal focus of Science teaching at Buxlow is to enable pupils to experience and observe phenomena, looking more closely at the world around them.
 They are encouraged to be curious and ask questions about what they notice and to develop their understanding of scientific ideas by observing changes over a period of time, noticing patterns, grouping and classifying, carrying out simple comparative tests, and finding things out using secondary sources of information.
 The study of Science at Buxlow involves learning about; working scientifically, plants, animals, materials, seasons, habitats, rocks, light, magnets, states of matter, sound, electricity, earth and space, forces, evolution and inheritance.

 At Buxlow our Physical Education programme is taught by an experienced specialist PE teacher and it aims to ensure that all pupils develop competence to excel in a broad range of physical activities, are physically active for sustained periods of time, engage in competitive sports and activities and lead healthy and active lives.
 Skills are developed and employed to enjoy a range of sports including football, rounders, cricket, netball, athletics, gymnastics, orienteering, tag rugby, tennis, hockey cross-country and swimming.
 Pupils at Buxlow enjoy an extensive swim programme, swimming once a week for three years of their school career.
 Interschool competitions with sister ILG schools are organised and opportunities for individual excellence available through our membership of the ISA (Independent Schools Association).
-Engagement with special events such as Jumpathon keeps PE front of mind in our school community as does the healthy House Competition that takes place each Wednesday afternoon during games.

 Art and Design